AdrienJ0/Cancerous_Tissues_Classification/README.md

 This phase was mainly practical.
 It was about applying the strategy established during the first phase.

+### The oral presentation (see the file "Oral presentation support.pdf")

-At the end of the project, we made an oral presentation in front of a jury in order to present the process of the project and the results obtained. (see the file "Oral presentation support.pdf")
+At the end of the project, we made an oral presentation in front of a jury in order to present the process of the project and the results obtained.